fuderis/rs-macron/macron-inputln/README.md

 ## Introduction:

-Reads user input line from the console
+Reads user input line from the console.

+P.s.: More useful macros you can find [here](https://docs.rs/macron).

 ## Examples: